Anthrax vaccine (By injection)

 Warnings While Using This Medicine

-- Tell your doctor if you are breastfeeding, or if you have a weak immune system, a history of anthrax infection.
+- Tell your doctor if you are breastfeeding, or if you have bleeding problems, a weak immune system, or a history of anthrax infection.
 Tell your doctor if you are allergic to rubber, latex, aluminum, benzethonium chloride, or formaldehyde.

 - This vaccine is not a treatment for an anthrax infection.
-You will need additional medicine to treat the infection.
+You will need additional medicine if you have already been infected.

 Possible Side Effects While Using This Medicine